raspujuan/Clone-wars-designs/README.md

 You are free to:

-*Share — copy and redistribute the material in any medium or format *Adapt — remix, transform, and build upon the material for any purpose, even commercially.
+⋅⋅*Share — copy and redistribute the material in any medium or format ⋅⋅*Adapt — remix, transform, and build upon the material for any purpose, even commercially.
-*The licensor cannot revoke these freedoms as long as you follow the license terms.
+⋅⋅*The licensor cannot revoke these freedoms as long as you follow the license terms.

 ## About the new uses